hadi-alnehlawi/Notejam/README.md

 * Verify: Create a confidence and run smoke tests.
 * Promote: Trigger the green light of the new release.

-The pipline is defined in the cofnigration file:
+An example of the pipline is defined in the cofnigration file:
 ```
 $ cd ./.circleci/
 $ cat config.yml